Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### Resistor Arrays RP2 & RP3

-Prior to install the auxiliary board, resistor arrays RP2 and RP3 must be removed from the logic board and solder in their places socket pin headers.
-The auxiliary board will connect to these sockets via J5 & J6 which are male to male pin headers (machined round type).
+Prior to install the auxiliary board, resistor arrays RP2 and RP3 must be removed from the LB and solder in their places socket pin headers.

 ## Boards Install